From Sega Retro

 Professional career at SEGA

 Petter Krossbakken (or 'Peter') is a developer/programmer, open source contributor and inventor.
-He is currently an official employee at Sega of Japan located in Tokyo which is the headquarters of Sega of Japan and SEGA Games Ltd. Peter has his office in the third floor on the north side of the building from the main entrance.
+He was until some time in 2019 an official employee at Sega of Japan, specifically the Sega AM2 and more recently Sega's Sega CS1 division, located in Tokyo which is the headquarters of Sega of Japan and SEGA Games Ltd.

-When Peter ultimately accepted the job offer in early May 2018, at the time coming from Intel Corporation at their division in Russia where he was working at Intel Open Source Technology Center in Moscow.
-Peter later became the youngest Head of Development in the company's entire history.
+When Peter accepted the job offer in early May 2018, at the time coming from Intel Corporation at their division in Russia where he was working at Intel Open Source Technology Center in Moscow, Peter became the youngest Head of Development in Intel's entire history as a corporation.

-CEO of SEGA Corporation, Haruki Satomi specifically reached out to Peter for an unlisted position which happens to be the one he accepted, located at the former Sega Corporation headquarters after turning down a recruiter for a position at Sega of Europe which is based in the UK - but was not a position of interest because of the very little development the Sega of Europe offices are doing.
+CEO of SEGA Games, Haruki Satomi specifically reached out to Peter for an unlisted position which happens to be the one he accepted, located at the former Sega Corporation headquarters after turning down a recruiter for a position at Sega of Europe which is based in the UK - but was not a position of interest because of the very little development the Sega of Europe offices are doing.
 The European division is located in Brentford, London.
-However, Peter also is a fan of many of the franchises SEGA has acquired, mostly Sega of Europe - being impressed by the 7th generation game Aliens: Isolation attention to detail, while not saying the game was perfect at all.

 Production history and credits

-Peter has been involved in the console versions, specifically the PS4 version and he is credited in Shenmue 1 & 2 HD for helping out with the performance in the game engine for both Xbox One and PS4 but is only credited in the latter platform.
-Peter is also credited (and also given extra credits in the form of being listed the "Special thanks to:" group in the game that is now known Shenmue III.
+Peter has been involved in the console and PC versions, but mostly the PS4 version and thus is credited in Shenmue I & II HD for his work on the performance in the game engine for both Xbox One and PS4 but is only credited in the latter platform due to licensing Peter is also credited (and also given extra credit in the form of being liste in the "Special thanks to:" group in the sequel to AM2's Shenmue II; Shenmue III which was recently released on PS4 and PC.
 Moreover, he has been involved with the game development of Project Cars 2, specifically up to version 1.6 of the game published by Bandai Namco and appears in the credits under the group responsible for the entire development, Slightly Mad Studios .
-Additionally, in a personal interview, Peter unveiled that he is heavily involved with the modern re-releases of the "Mega Drive Mini" (in which he emphasis how this is a tentative name, not wanting to answer if the console has an official or internal name yet) which is due for release in 2018, and "other retro consoles" although no mentioning of the names of the other consoles took place.
+According to Matsumase Shiguru and Jenya Saguki, he was involved in "several" games in the critically acclaimed Yakuza series, being developed at the same division as he reportedly was working at as of spring, 2019.

 Online Dreamcast functionality